HiredGunDev/spriggler/docs/architecture.md

 If running Device A would exceed circuit capacity, the solver looks for alternatives - possibly running an equivalent device on a different circuit, or achieving the goal indirectly through environmental transfer.

 ## Failure Modes

+### Device Failure - Silent

+The most dangerous failure.
+Device stops working but doesn't report an error.
+Detected by the safety monitor through device-sensor coherence:

+- Heater claims ON, temperature dropping → heater dead, lock it out, alert user
+- Heater claims OFF, temperature spiking → heater stuck on, kill the circuit if possible, alert user immediately

+**Response:** Lock out device, re-solve without it, alert user.
+Do not retry a device that has failed coherence checks without user intervention.

+### Device Failure - Runaway

+Device operates beyond expected parameters.
+Temperature climbing at a rate inconsistent with the device's calibrated transfer function.

+**Response:** Force device to safe state.
+If temperature continues climbing (device ignoring commands), escalate — kill the smart plug, alert user with maximum urgency.
+This is a fire or total-loss scenario.

 ### Model Drift